zio/zio/docs/datatypes/sync/reentrantlock.md

 }
 ```

-2. **`withLock`**— Acquires and releases the lock as a scoped effect.
+2. **`ReentrantLock#withLock`**— Acquires and releases the lock as a scoped effect.
 By using this method, the unlock method will be called automatically at the end of the scope.

 ```scala
 trait ReentrantLock {